theharshithr/Bike-sharing-assignment/README.md

 - sklearn - version 0.24.2
 - scipy - version 1.7.1

+# Hi Harshith , HP here , I would like to contribute!

 ## Conclusion
 Significant variables to predict the demand for shared bikes